-If you really love cold brew coffee, you must, by now know, that it is not the same as iced coffee.
-Some people tend to think cold brew and iced coffee refer to the same drink, but that is not true.
+If you love cold brew coffee, you must, by now, know that it is not the same as iced coffee.
+Some people think cold brew and iced coffee refer to the same drink, but that is not true.
 Both are unique brews, and each is prepared uniquely.

 In this article, we will cover how to bottle it.
 So, get ready to learn more.

 It is very easy to brew cold brew coffee.
 You need to steep coarse grounds in cold water for 12 to 24 hours, depending on how strong you want your java to be.
 This immersion process allows you to create a strong, low-acid coffee concentrate that cannot be achieved using hot brew methods.
 Note that steeping has to happen at room temperature.